piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
-Just send the PO file to us at the arthurgareginyan@gmail.com and we will include this translation within the next plugin update.
+Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
 A. Simply go to the plugin settings page, place your PHP code in the field, switch the toggle to the "ON" position and click the "Save changes" button.
 Enjoy the result of applying your PHP code.
 It's that simple!
-You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`PHP Inserter`".
+You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`PHP Inserter`".

 = Q. Can I use HTML/CSS/JS code integrated in PHP code? =
 A. Yes.
 But you need to do it properly, like this:

 `function NameOfYourFunction {

     echo "<script>